w-wieczorek/ConsoleCSI/README.md

 # Context-Sensitive Grammar Induction by Genetic Search

-This repository contains the genetic algorithm for context-sensitive grammar induction.
+This repository contains the genetic algorithm for context-sensitive language induction.
 Please read the presentation of the library below.

 ## Quick presentation